OCTOBER 2024 Pioneering Inclusion of AI in Global Community Health

 Yesterday, we had a community reception in the church after the traditional Midnight Mass (Simbang Gabi).
 It was dinner, (supposed to be) and yet I found some hardboiled eggs with stickers on it, like those Easter eggs.
 Anyway, I took one; first I thought it’s healthy, secondly, it’s convenient.
 I’ll just put it in my pocket.
 When I was about to eat it, another friend said, “Oh where did you get those eggs?”
 And then somebody said, “Oh that is the egg with an attitude!
 Chad made that.”

 I found out that Chad’s idea is to make simple things special.
-As she does not have time to cook, she thought of those stickers on the egg to give them a statement, a signature, if not an attitude.~MDS
+As she does not have time to cook, she thought of those stickers on the egg to give them a statement, a signature, if not an attitude and a lesson to learn. ~MDS/2014

 It’s time for new ideas!